vhyrro/vhyrro.github.io/src/content/blog/neorg/luarocks.md

 The easiest way to think of it is as a `cargo`/`crates.io` for Lua projects (and by extension Neovim plugins).

-For more information on why Neovim + Lua is a fantastic combo, look no further than [Marc's blog post](https://mrcjkb.dev/posts/2023-01-10-luarocks-tag-release.html) as well as [the rocks.nvim README](https://github.com/nvim-neorocks/rocks.nvim?tab=readme-ov-file#why-rocksnvim).
+For more information on why Neovim + Lua is a fantastic combo, look no further than [Marc's blog post](https://mrcjkb.dev/posts/2023-01-10-luarocks-tag-release.html) as well as [the rocks.nvim README (why rocks.nvim?)](https://github.com/nvim-neorocks/rocks.nvim?tab=readme-ov-file#why-rocksnvim).

 ## Where does Neorg fit in?